mijalk0/glium-physics/README.md

 ![glium-physics showcase](https://user-images.githubusercontent.com/25313161/112499662-142f0480-8d5e-11eb-8cf2-bab2c18701f0.mov)

 Sample physics demo.
 The purple texture is a phyiscs collision object made up of triangles (trimesh) and the model bouncing is using a box for the collision detection.
+Both have high restitution in this demo.